 If you're lucky enough to find yourself in the city for the holidays, you'll have your pick of Christmas markets to choose from.
 The market at the Old Town square is the most popular, and with good reason — it's a lavishly festive affair, yet it retains the intimate charm that many other large Christmas markets seem to outgrow.

-For old-world charm and old-fashioned Yuletide cheer a bit closer to home, travelers should head to Quebec City in the winter wonderland of Canada, where the holiday season transforms the old town into an enchanting wonderland of snow-covered cobblestone streets, warm lights, and frosty windowpanes.
+For old-world charm and old-fashioned Yuletide cheer a bit closer to home, travellers should head to Quebec City in the winter wonderland of Canada, where the holiday season transforms the old town into an enchanting wonderland of snow-covered cobblestone streets, warm lights, and frosty windowpanes.

 Located in the heart of Old Quebec, the annual German Christmas Market is a festive maze of traditional stalls and twinkling decorations.

 According to Latvians, Riga was the site of the world's first decorated Christmas tree.
-(This claim is challenged by Estonians, who believe that this honor in fact belongs to Tallinn—#22—but we'll get to that later).
+(This claim is challenged by Estonians, who believe that this honour in fact belongs to Tallinn—#22—but we'll get to that later).
 The legend is kept alive each year in the town square, where an illuminated tree stands at the heart of Riga's Old Town Christmas Market.

 Latvia's unique blend of Christian and pagan tradition makes for a Christmas experience unlike any other.
 In addition to Christmas market staples like mulled wine, gingerbread, and roasted nuts, keep an eye out for distinctively Latvian traditions like dragging the Yule log and miming to drive away bad spirits.